rachelpatterson86/labs/01-15/questions.md

 * Understand basic OO principles
 * Appreciate the difficulty of changing code, and think about ways to make it easier
-* Be comfortable writing tests and structuring code to be testable

 ### Performance Objectives

 After completing this assignment, you be able to effectively use

-* `class`es and `module`s to encapsulate logic
+* `class`es (and potentially subclasses/inheritance) to encapsulate logic
-* `minitest` to write and run tests

 ## Details

 ### Deliverables

-A repository containing
+In the 01-15 directory of the labs repo...

 * a `tic-tac-toe.rb` script
 * any other files required by that script

 ### Requirements

 * Running `./tic-tac-toe.rb` should play a game of tic-tac-toe in the terminal.
-* All tests passing.
-* No `rubocop` warnings or errors.
+* No `rubocop` errors.
+Less than 10 `rubocop` warnings.

 ## Normal Mode

-All requirements of the previous assignment, plus:

 * A swappable `Player` class, which can be `Human` (gets input from the command line) or `Random`.
 It should be possible to run a game with anywhere from 0 to 2 human players.
 * An option to play again after the game is over.
-* At least 1 test for every method.

 ## Hard Mode

 Choose any of:

 * Add a Win-Loss-Draw scoreboard that displays after each game.
-* Add an AI player class with hardcoded optimal moves
 * At least 2 tests for every method.

-## Nightmare Mode

-* Add a [minimax](http://en.wikipedia.org/wiki/Minimax)-based AI

 ## Notes